 Playing the long game

-We fuel this beast of overproduction by our overconsumption.
-And if we only consume because it is cheap, it is a self-churning machine.
-We can address overconsumption with a simple question – do I really need it?
-Reducing consumption requires deep diving into our personal needs, whether they are physical, emotional or even societal.
+The truth is we help to fuel the fast fashion beast of overproduction by our overconsumption.
+You can address this by asking yourself a simple question: do I really need it?
+Reducing our consumption requires deep diving into our personal needs, whether they are physical, emotional or even societal.
 If we can begin reevaluating our definitions of what is cheap and expensive, it can help us build a more meaningful relationship with our wardrobes, and thereby our identities.
 Keep what serves you, not stresses you out!

-Moreover, there isn’t only one way to practice sustainability.
-Whether you prefer thrifting or DIY, shopping local or not shopping at all (but maybe rent or swap), you can define sustainable consumption on your own terms.
+Remember: there isn’t just one way to support the sustainable fashion movement.
+Whether you prefer thrifting or DIY, shopping local or not shopping at all, you can define sustainable consumption on your own terms.
 If you choose to buy sustainably and still find a hard time justifying the price, just ask lots of questions.
-Ask the brand directly about why something costs more.
-Whether it’s fine craftsmanship, carefully sourced materials or the cost of paying higher wages, they will be more than willing to help you on your journey.
-Yes, practising sustainability costs more of your money and time.
-But it is an investment you make to better the planet, the lives of others and yours.
+Ask the brand directly about why something costs more; they will be more than willing to break it down.

 With a background in fashion and textiles, Durva is an ardent photographer and advocate of social justice.
 She enjoys writing about fashion, socio-political issues within sustainability and partakes in the occasional 'who wore it better' banter on Diet Prada.